tedneward/ProfBlog/content/devrel/activities.md

 ***Variants***:

 * **Pit Crew.** If the company or the product/service doesn't directly fit the audience of the conference, but you still want a strong "presence" at the event, consider spending the Booth budget on sending a number of company employees to the event with the intent of "taking the field by storm": simply be out and around, milling on the floor, attending talks and absolutely being present at any [Conference Session](#conference-session) being given by the DevRel team or other company employees.
 Pit Crew can carry [Swag](#swag) around with them (if it's small) and hand it out as they move about the conference, or toss it out during the DevRel's talks ("Free T-shirt to anyone who asks a question!").
 Be careful not to be too obnoxious about this, though, or the conference organizers (or the vendors that paid for a booth) may get annoyed and want to have a chat.
+    Pit crew need not (and arguably shouldn't be) members of the DevRel team; sales, recruiters, marketing folks, and anyone who is looking to start speaking at events and/or considering a role as DevRel make for great Pit Crew, as it allows them to "feel the vibe" of a conference event.
+Associate Developer Advocates should always do a stint or two as Pit Crew before being sent on their own to a conference event.

 <div id="code-review" /><hr/>